DataTreehouse/maplib/README.md

 | "https://.../pizza#Hawaiian"  | "https://.../maplib/countries#CAN" | [".../ingredients#Pineapple", ".../ingredients#Ham"] |
 | "https://.../pizza#Grandiosa" | "https://.../maplib/countries#NOR" | [".../ingredients#Pepper", ".../ingredients#Meat"]   |

-Then we can define a stOTTR template, and create our knowledge graph by expanding this template with our DataFrame as input:
+Then we can define a OTTR template, and create our knowledge graph by expanding this template with our DataFrame as input:
 ```python
 from maplib import Mapping
 pl.Config.set_fmt_str_lengths(150)